 |With accredited installer||10 years||8 years||9 years|

-Straight up, Worcester branded parts are not cheap.
+Straight up, Worcester-branded parts are not cheap.
 To get their extended warranty, you have to buy them!

+The Worcester system filter will cost more than £130.
 An equivalent from Adey (they specialise in filters and chemicals) will cost around £100.00.

+The Worcester Wave timer will cost around £225.
 Whereas the Nest (company owned by Google) Smart Thermostat will cost less than £200.

 The finer details of the Worcester Bosch boiler warranty can be found here.

-Ideal Warranty Guide
+Ideal Boilers: Warranty Explained

-Ideal’s warranty is, well, Ideal.
+Ideal’s warranty is, well, ideal.
 It’s just so simple.